 Facilitated Disaster Planning

 The two biggest obstacles to creating a disaster plan faced by cultural organizations are the need for more information and manpower.

-CERC is here to help, by introducing a one-year program to facilitate disaster planning at cultural organizations all over Maine.
-A team of trained facilitators will work directly with a broad range of museums, libraries, archives and town offices, helping them develop a plan appropriate for their specific circumstances.
-FEMA is working with CERC to commit a FEMA Corps team to this project, which is possible in large part because of a grant to the Maine State Museum from Jane’s Trust.
+CERC was there to help in 2014-15, by implementing a one-year program to facilitate disaster planning at cultural organizations all over Maine.
+A team of trained facilitators drawn from FEMA Corps worked directly with 26 cultural institutions, representing a broad range of museums, libraries, and archives, to help them develop a plan appropriate for their specific circumstances.
+A short extension of the project allowed 4 more institutions to work with contract facilitators to create disaster plans in the spring of 2016.

-How it will work:
+How it worked:

 Have questions?
-Please contact Ellen Dyer, CERC Coordinator, at CERC.Maine@gmail.com or (207) 287-6696.
+Please contact CERC at CERC.Maine@gmail.com or (207) 287-6696.